-- 1. Introduction and Purpose of Report - 1.1.
-The Cabinet is requested to consider the report, to note the progress of the 2021/22 School Estate Asset Management Plan (SE AMP) capital programme, approve the programme of work for inclusion in the 2022/23 financial year. - 1.2.
-The SE AMP Capital Programme report forms part of the Councils annual budget papers and sets out the budget requirement for capital works for future years. - 1.3.
-The SE AMP capital programme seeks to prioritise investment in the portfolio to meet the ambition of the School Sufficiency investment plan: an education estate that provides a safe, accessible, secure and stimulating learning environment, which is sustainable and provides value for money, is fit for current and future needs and reduces environmental impact. - 2.
-Background - 2.1.
+- 2.1.
 The SE AMP 2022/23 capital programme sets out the capital investment requirements for the school estate for the next financial year and includes work required to inform future year's programmes. - 2.2.
 The SE AMP prioritises investment to maintain the school estate, where additional places are required and to support the school improvement and inclusion strategy.
 This is described in the body of the report. - 2.3.
 The School Estate has a backlog of around £105m condition capital need identified from the rolling programme of condition surveys.
-This could be as high as £200m if the replacement or repaired estate is to provide a modern learning environment and meet new building regulations and rising building indices since the assessments were made. - 2.4.
+This could be as high as £200m if the replacement or repaired estate is to provide a modern learning environment and meet contemporary expectations over DDA, new building regulations and rising building indices since the assessments were made. - 2.4.
 At the Council's Cabinet meeting on 03 October 2017, it was agreed to establish a £25m SCP to assist in addressing the condition and capacity issues across the school estate.
 The programme is to be funded using the 2019/20 Basic Need allocation (BN) of £10.3m and borrowing of £14.6m, to be repaid as future Schools Condition Allocations (SCA) are received. - 2.5.
 There is place pressure in primary and secondary school planning areas across the borough. - 2.6.
 SEND inclusion strategy will involve investment in the school estate. - 2.7.
 As of September 2021, £11.7m of Condition (largely financed from current and previous year grant funds, school contributions, etc.) and £2.6m of basic need funding work is in progress.